 Registration is required to attend this workshop.
 Space may be limited, and you are advised to register early.
 The link to the registration form will appear on this page approximately 10 weeks before the workshop.
 To submit your name for consideration, please register and await confirmation of your acceptance before booking your travel.

-Shi Bai (École Normale Supérieure de Lyon), Dan Boneh (Stanford University), Jonathan Bootle (IBM Research- Zurich), Hao Chen (Microsoft), Jung Hee Cheon (SNU), Alessandro Chiesa (UC Berkeley), Ilaria Chillotti (KU Leuven), Jan-Pieter D?Anvers (KU Leuven), Muhammad Esgin (Monash University), Nicholas Genise (University of California, San Diego), Sergey Gorbunov (University of Waterloo), Siyao Guo (Northeastern University), Justin Holmgren (Princeton University), Adeline Langlois (École Normale Supérieure de Lyon), Arya Mazumdar (University of Massachusetts Amherst), Ngoc Khanh Nguyen (IBM & Bochum), Khoa Nguyen (Nanyang Technological University), Rachel Player (Royal Holloway University of London), Thomas Pornin (NCC), Thomas Prest (PQShield), Mariana Raykova (Google), Amit Sahai (UCLA), Gregor Seiler (IBM & ETH), Yongsoo Song (Microsoft), Fang Song (Texas A&M U), Jessica Sorrel (UCSD), Mehdi Tibouchi (NTT Secure Platform Laboratories)
+Shi Bai (École Normale Supérieure de Lyon), Dan Boneh (Stanford University), Jonathan Bootle (IBM Research- Zurich), Hao Chen (Microsoft), Jung Hee Cheon (SNU), Alessandro Chiesa (UC Berkeley), Ilaria Chillotti (KU Leuven), Jan-Pieter DAnvers (KU Leuven), Muhammed Esgin (Monash University/ Data61, CSIRO), Nicholas Genise (University of California, San Diego), Sergey Gorbunov (University of Waterloo), Siyao Guo (Northeastern University), Justin Holmgren (Princeton University), Adeline Langlois (École Normale Supérieure de Lyon), Arya Mazumdar (University of Massachusetts Amherst), Ngoc Khanh Nguyen (IBM & Bochum), Khoa Nguyen (Nanyang Technological University), Rachel Player (Royal Holloway University of London), Thomas Pornin (NCC), Thomas Prest (PQShield), Mariana Raykova (Google), Amit Sahai (UCLA), Gregor Seiler (IBM & ETH), Yongsoo Song (Microsoft), Fang Song (Texas A&M U), Jessica Sorrel (UCSD), Mehdi Tibouchi (NTT Secure Platform Laboratories)